Request a call

 Knowledge transfer to and from the project and organizational levels is essential in a multi-project environment.
 Knowledge at these levels depends more on the quality of the data warehouse than on the incentive system.

 The most crucial and challenging is to transfer knowledge from the person involved in the project work.
 This situation is dictated by the fact that sometimes the work is done almost intuitively.
-Ironically, companies often endorse this behavior as a systematic way to manage knowledge, but it is rarely well-organized, if at all.
+Ironically, companies often endorse this behavior as a systematic way to manage knowledge, but it’s rarely well-organized, if at all.

 A well-structured data repository is your remedy.
 The Project Management Office (PMO) should be responsible for creating and maintaining a well-structured data repository in your project.
 Document things that have not even been done before.
-This is not limited to text, but also the knowledge that must be presented through various means, such as audio or video.
+This is not limited to text but also the knowledge that must be presented through various means, such as audio or video.

 Moreover, people should be encouraged to leave feedback on the quality of the data warehouse in four key areas: accessibility, quality of information, areas covered, and interface ergonomics.